-Designed by Brazilian architect Marcio Kogan of studio MK27, the Brasilia sofa series is a precise and contemporary interpretation of 1950s Brazilian modernism.
+Designed by Brazilian architect Marcio Kogan of studio MK27 for Minotti, the Brasilia sofa series is a precise and contemporary interpretation of 1950s Brazilian modernism.
 Rigorous lines and a strong profile give the pieces a distinct personality, one that references the past while also representing a new classic.

 The square box frames give the collection an undeniably strong architectural sensibility, which is complemented – and softened – by the generous upholstered elements.